+A patent is an exclusive right to retain a time-limited monopoly on a technical invention in specified sovereign states.
 Potential patent rights will be prejudiced by publication or non-confidential disclosure of the subject matter prior to filing a patent application.
 Publication is interpreted very broadly and covers anything made available publicly in writing, orally, by use, or in any other way before protection is sought.
-Students should avoid disclosing novel learnings from their work "in the public domain without prior consultation with the relevant technology transfer authority" in the University.
-It is imperative that you keep Laboratory Note Books, especially if the project could lead to a patentable invention, thereby recording what was conceived or done and noting important dates during the project.
-The IPR Officer can provide guidance as required.
+Students should avoid disclosing novel learnings from their work in the public domain without prior consultation with the relevant technology transfer authority in the University.
+It is imperative that you keep Laboratory Note Books, especially if the project could lead to a patentable invention.
+Specifically, the Laboratory Note Book should contain the dates and location of when novel ideas where conceived, who was present and who contributed to their conception; what research actions where undertaken, where the research actions were undertaken and who was involved/ contributed/ consulted: what data was captured and where was this data captured.
+Details of the contributions of other researchers, including the supervisor should also be recorded at every stage of the project as well as the date and location of every disclosure, confidential and non-confidential.
+Confidential disclosures may not affect the patentability of inventions, but these must be done under the provision of a Non-Disclosure Agreement between the university and the third party and the IP Manger must be consulted prior to any disclosure.
+The IP Manager can provide guidance as required.
 Exceptions for learned society publications are more restricted than previously.